srinibasbiswal/Github-Profile-README/README.md

 ### Step 2

-In your forked repository, edit `users.js` [(src/dataSet/users.js)](src/dataSet/users.js) and add your name and github userName to the bottom of the file using this format:
+In your forked repository, edit `users.js` [(src/dataSet/users.js)](src/dataSet/users.js) and add your name and github userName to the bottom of the file using this format with adding a comma after the end of the prevoius user's data. :

 ```
   {